-30 Amazing Outdoor Entertaining Ideas From Pinterest
+30 Creative Outdoor Entertaining Ideas for the Ultimate Soirée

-Warm weather is here and the season for a little outdoor entertaining is upon us.

-Gardens, decks, patios, and pools are where we all want to be now that it’s almost summer—and whether we’re hosting a dinner, birthday party, barbecue, wedding, cocktails, or a picnic, there’s something undeniably fun about playing host with the most.
+Gardens, decks, patios, and pools are where we all want to be right now—and whether we’re hosting a dinner, birthday party, barbecue, wedding, cocktails, or a picnic, there’s something undeniably fun about playing host-with-the-most.

-To inspire your outdoor entertaining this spring, we gathered 30 cool outdoor entertaining ideas from Pinterest–from DIY photo booths to drinks tables with a fresh twist.
-Keep scrolling and prepare to throw the soirée of the season.
+To inspire your outdoor entertaining this spring and summer, we gathered 30 cool outdoor entertaining ideas.
+From DIY photo booths to drink tables with a fresh twist, keep scrolling for ideas to throw the ultimate soirée of the season.

-1. Spray colored circles on the grass setup a game of outdoor Twister.

 2. Create a hanging table by suspending a plank of wood from a tree.